 Guy is interested in how information is processed in biological systems.
 In particular, how information flows through biological collectives, such as fish schools.
-He hopes to combine experiments (using VR) with simulations to tackle these questions.
-Guy received his BSc from the Hebrew University of Jerusalem and an MSc from Tel Aviv University, working on locust collective motion in changing landscapes.
+He hopes to combine experiments (using VR) and theory to tackle these questions.
+Guy received his BSc from the Hebrew University of Jerusalem and a MSc from Tel Aviv University, working on locust collective motion in changing landscapes.

 Joseph is a Ph.D. student in Ecology and Evolutionary Biology at Princeton University.
 He earned a B.S. in neuroscience and an M.S. in biology from Bowling green State University, while working with Dr. Sheryl Coombs.
 His previous research focused on understanding how fish integrate sensory information in order to cope with the destabilizing effects of water currents.
 During this time, he briefly worked with schools of fish, which fascinated him and familiarized him with the Couzin lab.
 Upon finishing his masters, he was determined to return to collective behavior, leading him to contact Iain and join the lab.
 He is interested in understanding the sensory and neural basis of collective behavior, and how it changes throughout development.

 Matt is a fourth-year PhD candidate in Ecology and Evolutionary Biology at Princeton.
 He studies how the perception of risk affects information transfer through fish schools.
 As an undergraduate at the University of Illinois, Matt researched the relative importance of different antipredator benefits of shoaling in threespine stickleback.
 He then spent a year in Seewiesen, Germany studying sleep and social foraging in great tits at the Max Planck Institute for Ornithology, funded by a Fulbright grant.
 On the side, Matt keeps a blog on biology, academia, and metal music: mattgrobis.blogspot.com.

 Olivia is a PhD candidate at Princeton University.
 She is a member of both the Collective Behavior Lab, where she is advised by Dr. Iain Couzin, and the Social Learning Lab, which is directed by Dr. Daniel Rubenstein.